zcericola/HTML-CSS-Practice-Problems/README.md

 * Your first step should be connecting your CSS files to the index.html
 * In every level we have included the possible solution folder please only look at this as a last resort or if you are finished with all the steps and want to see how your solution compares -->

-# HTML-CSS-Practice-Problems

 <img src="https://devmounta.in/img/logowhiteblue.png" width="250" align="right">

-## Setup

-* Clone and fork this GitHub repo

 ## Project Summary

 In this project you will be re-creating multiple html templates using the HTML and CSS skills you have learned so far.
 There will be 3 levels of difficulty, each being a template and having its own steps to get to the end solution.
 In each step you will be given a jpeg image that you will need to re-create.
 Each step will be a continuation of the previous.
 The goal is to get your project to look as close as you can to the design of the images provided.
 Good luck!

+## Setup

+* Clone and fork this GitHub Repo
+* cd into the project directory

 ## IMPORTANT NOTES